Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Introduction

 \section{Introduction}

-The hybrid domino-lozenge tilings drawn in was first studied by J. Propp in the 1990s (see \cite{Propp} and the list of references therein).
-In 1996, C. Douglas \cite{Doug} proved a conjecture posed by J. Propp about the number of tilings of an analog of the Aztec diamond on the square lattice with every second diagonal\footnote{From now on, we use the word ``\emph{diagonal}" to mean ``\emph{southwest-to-northeast diagonal}''} drawn in (see Figure \ref{Douglas} for several first regions of Douglas).
-In particular, Douglas showed that the region of order $n$ has exactly $2^{n(n+1)}$ tilings.
+The hybrid domino-lozenge tilings were first studied by J. Propp in the 1990s (see \cite{Propp} and the list of references therein).
+In 1996, C. Douglas \cite{Doug} proved a conjecture posed by J. Propp about the number of tilings of an analog of the Aztec diamond on the square lattice with every second diagonal\footnote{From now on, we use the word ``\emph{diagonal}" to mean ``\emph{southwest-to-northeast diagonal}''} drawn in (see Figure \ref{Douglas} for several first regions of Douglas and Figure \ref{sampletiling}(a) for a sample tiling).
+In particular, Douglas showed that the region of order $n$ has exactly $2^{2n(n+1)}$ tilings.

-Recently, the author \cite{Tri6,Tri7} generalized Douglas' theorem and the Aztec diamond theorem by N. Elkies, G. Kuperberg, M.Larsen, and J. Propp \cite{Elkies1,Elkies2} by enumerating tilings of a family of 4-sided regions on the square lattice with arbitrary diagonals drawn in (see Figure \ref{Douglasgen} for an example of the region).
-We call this region a \emph{generalized Douglas region} (or simply a \emph{Douglas region} in this paper).
+Recently, the author \cite{Tri6,Tri7} generalized Douglas' theorem and the Aztec diamond theorem of N. Elkies, G. Kuperberg, M. Larsen and J. Propp \cite{Elkies1,Elkies2} by enumerating tilings of a family of 4-sided regions on the square lattice with arbitrary diagonals drawn in (see Figure \ref{Douglasgen} for an example of the region).
+We call this region a \emph{Douglas region}\footnote{The region was called a \emph{generalized Douglas region} in \cite{Tri6,Tri7}.} (the detailed definition of the region will be given in the next section).
 In particular, we showed that the tiling number of a Douglas region is always given by a power of $2$ (see Theorem 4 in \cite{Tri6}).
-This implies Douglas' theorem when the distances between any two consecutive diagonals are all $2\sqrt{2}$, and the Aztec diamond theorem when there are no drawn-in diagonal.
+This implies Douglas' theorem when the distances between any two consecutive drawn-in diagonals are $2\sqrt{2}$, and the Aztec diamond theorem when there is no drawn-in diagonal.